MFQ/microscope_RND_meteor/README.md

 Microscope
 ===========

-This project covers very basic but mandatory features of Meteor framework.
+This project covers very basic but groundbreaking features of Meteor framework.
 So of its basic features are as following
   - Template and layout
   - Helpers and Event handler
   - User authentication